Child Care Subsidy

 Grandparents are eligible for full fee assistance for grandchildren in their care when receiving an income support payment.
 See more information from Centrelink about the Grandparent subsidy.

 Additional Child Care Subsidy covers full fees where a child is at risk of serious abuse or neglect.
-This may apply if a child is at risk of experiencing harm through serious physical, emotional or psychological abuse, or sexual abuse, or domestic or family violence, or neglect.
+This may apply if a child is at risk of experiencing harm through physical, emotional, psychological, or sexual abuse, or domestic or family violence.
+Risks of neglect include parent mental health issues, stress, family instability, substance abuse, or a lack of parenting capacity.
 Please contact us for more information about Child Wellbeing.